27-31 October 2025 | Dublin, Ireland | ACM Multimedia 2025

 All workshop details, schedules, and updates can be found on our website.

-We invite submissions to the workshop in the following three categories:
+We invite contributions in three categories:

 The workshop welcomes submissions on the following topics (but not limited to):